wmcbrine/hmevlc/README.txt

 - Unzip
 - (Optional) Edit config.ini to point to your files
 - Run start.py
-- Go to the Music, Photos and More menu on your TiVo
+- Go to the Music, Photos and Showcases menu on your TiVo

 Stop: